jublo/codebird-php/README.md

 ### …use a proxy?

-Codebird allow a proxy support for both cURL handle and socket.
+Codebird allows proxy support for both cURL handles and sockets.

-To activate proxy.
-Use the following call:
+To activate proxy mode, use the following call:

 ```php
 $cb->setProxy('<host>', '<port>');
 ```

-You may also use an authenticate proxy.
+You may also use an authenticated proxy.
 Use the following call:

 ```php
 $cb->setProxy('<host>', '<port>');